This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

-Tomorrow (or the day after, depending where you live), May 12 is the International Awareness Day for ME/CFS & FM, and I decided to finally write a little (ok it didn’t turn out little!) post with my story, since it is one of the main reasons this blog exists in the first place, and because the more this little-understood, somewhat invisible illness is talked about, the better.
-And tomorrow, I’m going to share what is probably the easiest and least energy consuming recipe I’ve ever posted on this blog, a ridiculously simple 3 ingredient chocolate mousse recipe.
-Which, fittingly enough, just happens to have time for a rest in the middle.
+May 12 is the International Awareness Day for ME/CFS & FM, and I decided to finally write a little (ok, it didn’t turn out little!) post with my story, since it is one of the main reasons this blog exists in the first place, and because the more this little-understood, somewhat invisible illness is talked about, the better.

 I never wanted to drown this blog with my health issues, so don’t worry, this is (and will always be) a blog about pretty, sweet food.
-If you’re only here for recipes, and you’ve started getting a bit “omg if I wanted to read something depressing I’d read the news!”, then I won’t blame you for just coming back here for the recipe tomorrow, but if you’re keen to know a little more of the background behind the blog, then keep reading.
+If you’re only here for recipes, and you’ve started feeling a bit “omg if I wanted to read something depressing I’d read the news!”, then feel free to browse my recipes instead if that’s more your jam, but if you’re keen to know a little more of the background behind the blog, then keep reading.

 (The bit where I tell you what the hell this illness is)

 (If you don’t already know)

 Chronic Fatigue Syndrome (CFS), also known as Myalgic Encephalomyelitis (ME) is a medical condition which has the main symptom of severe fatigue that is not caused by exertion and is not improved by rest.